Faiyyaz/LinkedTextViewWithEmojicons/README.md

 # CHANGELOGS

+# Ver 1.4

+Bug of proguard in ver 1.3 solved.

 # Ver 1.3

 Added support for highlighting urls containing `'_'` & `'?'` in them & make the whole text clickable.